 Let $D_1, \dots, D_{n-1}$ be a collection of nef $\bQ$-Cartier $\bQ$-divisors on $X$.
-Denote by $\alpha$ the one cycle $D_1\dots D_n$.
+Denote by $\alpha$ the one cycle $D_1\cdots D_{n-1}$.
 The \emph{slope} $\mu_{\alpha}(\sF)$ of $\sF$ (with respect to $\alpha$) is defined as

-We note that $c_1(\sF)\cdot \alpha$ is well-defined because $D_i$'s are $\bQ$-Cartier.
-One can then define the (semi-)stability of $\sF$ (with respect to $\alpha$) as usual.
-Moreover, there exists the so-called \emph{Harder--Narasimhan filtration} of $\sF$, i.e., a filtration as following
+We note that $c_1(\sF)\cdot \alpha$ is well-defined because the $D_i$'s are $\bQ$-Cartier.
+One can then define (semi-)stability of $\sF$ (with respect to $\alpha$) as usual.
+Moreover, there exists the so-called \emph{Harder--Narasimhan filtration} of $\sF$, i.e., a filtration as follows

-such that the graded pieces, $\sG_{i}:=\sF_i/\sF_{i-1}$, are semi-stable torsion free sheaves with strictly decreasing slopes, see \cite[Theorem 2.1]{Miyaoka1987a}.
+such that the graded pieces, $\sG_{i}\coloneqq \sF_i/\sF_{i-1}$, are semi-stable torsion free sheaves with strictly decreasing slopes \cite[Theorem 2.1]{Miyaoka1987a}.
 We call $\sF_1$ the \emph{maximal destabilising subsheaf} of $\sF$.
 We can also define

-The following easy result is well-known to experts.
-We include a complete proof for the lack of explicit references.
+The following easy result is well-known to experts and we include a complete proof for the lack of explicit references.